kopytjuk/kopytjuk.github.io/_posts/2021-09-13-wrapping-cpp-algorithms.md

 ## Proposed solution

 For the functional assessment following architecture is proposed.
-The low-level language (C++) implementation is wrapped into a shared library and called from the high level language (e.g. Python).
+The low-level language (C++) port is wrapped into a shared library and called from the high level language (e.g. Python).
 The (discrete) wall time is simulated in a  `for` loop  the outputs are recorded to a container (like `list()`) or saved to disk.
 Finally the outputs of the algorithm are evaluated in the same manner as in the PoC stage.

 <img src="{{ site.baseurl }}/assets/blog/proposed-arch.png" alt="proposed-arch" width="90%"/>